 DSLRs are still the no.1 choice for many photographers

 This is particularly true for full-frame cameras, where Nikon and Canon both offer some outstanding options.
+One of the most impressive DSLRs released in recent times is the mighty Nikon D850, a DSLR that scooped Best Camera at the Trusted Reviews Awards last year.
 There are some good entry-level DSLRs as well, though, so there’s plenty of choice and a huge number of lenses to invest in.

 In this roundup you’ll find all the best DSLR’s, mirrorless and compact cameras grouped together with links to each camera’s in-depth review.